Charlotte School of Law: Compliance issues

+Closure

 Beginning on June 21, 2017, the school operated on a restricted license.
 The required contingencies were not met, and the school's license expired on August 10, 2017.
 On August 15, 2017, the New York Times reported that the North Carolina attorney general had confirmed that Charlotte School of Law had closed.
 Students and alumni were first notified of the closure by the President of the Alumni Association rather than the school's administration.

 Since its closure, the school and the circumstances surrounding its operation and loss of accreditation have been the subject of extensive litigation.
 A class action was instituted against the school by former students, resulting in a controversial $2.65 million settlement for as many as 2,500 former students.
 More than 70 students objected to the settlement amount.
 A second suit has been instituted in Illinois against Sterling Partners, the Hedge Fund that owns InfiLaw.
 In turn, the school has filed suit against the ABA, arguing that the ABA's decision to revoke its accreditation was made improperly and violated its right to Due Process.